rytsikau/ee.Yrewind/README.md

     -start=[YYYYMMDD:hhmm]

 Saves the stream from the specified starting point.
 Date digits can be replaced with letter T (means 'today') or Y (means 'yesterday').
 If parameter is absent, the program will save the specified number of minutes (see '-duration' parameter) up to the moment the program was started.
 In the following first example, the program will save the time interval from 7:10AM to 8:10AM on July 15, 2020.
-In the second example, the program will save the time interval from yesterday 11:15PM to today at 12:15AM:
+In the second example, the program will save the time interval from yesterday 11:15PM to today 12:15AM:
 >     yrewind -url=youtube.com/watch?v=9Auq9mYxFEE -start=20200715:0710
 >     yrewind -url=youtube.com/watch?v=9Auq9mYxFEE -start=Y:2315